foerstner-lab/Training_Material-Data_Visualisation/README.md

 group "Data Science and Services"](https://www.zbmed.de/en/research/research-at-zb-med/research-data-science-and-services) of [Konrad Förstner](https://konrad.foerstner.org/) ([ZB MED](https://www.zbmed.de/en/)).
-It aims to give foundation of data visualisation and computational tools visualise (large) data sets.
+It aims to teach foundations of data visualisation and computational tools to visualise (large) data sets.
 This resource is available under the [Creative Common Attribution License (CC-BY)](./LICENSE).
 See [how to contribute](CONTRIBUTING.md) like [others have done](CONTRIBUTORS.md).